eHealthAfrica/Software-Dev-Intern-Test/Task 3/Instructions.md

 ## Skills to be assessed

-- Ability to read and understand SQL queries
+- Ability to implement simple page designs using purely HTML and CSS.
-- Ability to write SQL queries
+- Approach to implement responsiveness in pages.
-- Familiarity with SQL databases

 ## Challenge